-- 3.4 A Board must commission a concise adult practice review where an adult at risk who has not, on any date during the 6 months preceding the date of the event, been a person in respect of whom a local authority has determined to take action to protect them from abuse or neglect following an enquiry by a local authority, and has: - died; or - sustained potentially life threatening injury; or - sustained serious and permanent impairment of health. - 3.5 The purpose of a review is to identify learning for future practice.
-It involves practitioners, managers and senior officers exploring the detail and context of agencies' work with an individual and family.
-The output of a review is intended to generate professional and organisational learning and promote improvement in future inter-agency adult protection practice.
+- 3.4 A Board must undertake a concise child practice review in any of the following cases where, within the area of the Board, abuse or neglect of a child is known or suspected and the child has: - died; or - sustained potentially life threatening injury; or - sustained serious and permanent impairment of health or development; and the child was neither on the child protection register nor a looked after child on any date during the 6 months preceding - - the date of the event referred to above; or - the date on which a local authority or relevant partner6 identifies that a child has sustained serious and permanent impairment of health and development. - 3.5.
+The purpose of a review is to identify learning for future practice.
+It involves practitioners, managers and senior officers in exploring the detail and context of agencies' work with a child and family.
+The output of a review is intended to generate